 - Mäki-Opas, Tomi (University of Eastern Finland.
 Department of Social Sciences)

 - Forma, Leena (Tampere University)

 - Rissanen, Pekka (Tampere University)

 employment services, health services, health status, participation, public services, social inequality, social services, social skills, social support, trust, unemployment, well-being (health)

 The data consist of three surveys aimed at the long-term unemployed.
 The surveys charted the unemployed persons' social participation, mental and physical well-being, work motivation, and use of social and health services.
 Main themes in the surveys included, among others, living conditions, quality of life, social relationships, use of social and health services, and lifestyle.
 The baseline survey was conducted at the beginning of the research and the two follow-up surveys three and six months after the baseline survey.
 The data were collected as part of the Inclusive Promotion of Health and Wellbeing (PROMEQ 2016-2019) research project, which studied population groups that need special support.
 The aim of the PROMEQ project was to develop and demonstrate novel models of promotion of health and wellbeing.
 Survey data from the other target groups of the project as well as combined data from all surveys are also available at FSD (FSD3433-FSD3436).
-The research project was funded by the Academy of Finland.

 The surveys included many scales and questions used in other studies.
 Questions were selected, for instance, from the Finnish Youth Surveys, as well as the Regional Health and Well-being Study (ATH) and Welfare and Services in Finland (HYPA) surveys conducted by the Finnish Institute for Health and Welfare (THL).
 Most questions included in the baseline survey were repeated in the follow-up surveys.